 The WPP's providers and external advisors also attend OWG meetings and provide support or advice when required.
 At present the WPP's Operator, Oversight Advisor and Investment Management Solutions Provider attend all OWG meetings.
-Other parties such as cost transparency advisors, LAPFF, bfinance and Audit Wales representatives are also invited to attend OWG when required.
+Other parties such as LAPFF, bfinance and Audit Wales representatives are also invited to attend OWG when required.